 So for now, the best option is to look for an alternative.

-There are several ways to use Raspberry Pi as a router with firewall on your network.
+There are several ways to use Raspberry Pi as a router with a firewall on your network.
 IPFire and OpenWRT have a release available for some Raspberry Pi models, but it’s also possible to configure Raspberry Pi OS to do this.

 How to install IPFire on Raspberry Pi

-I haven’t had the same experience with it, as I prefer pfSense when hardware isn’t an issue.
+I haven’t had the same experience with it, as I prefer pfSense when the hardware isn’t an issue.
 But, since they have an arm version available, we can test it.
 The installation is pretty straightforward, as the ARM image is available on their website.